otrv4/otrv4/otrv4.md

       * Securely delete `MKenc` and `nonce`.
       * Set `their_ecdh` as the "Public ECDH key" from the message.
-      * Set `their_dh` as the "Public DH Key" from the message, if it is not NULL.
+      * Set `their_dh` as the "Public DH Key" from the message, if it is not empty.
       * Add `MKmac` to the list `mac_keys_to_reveal`.

-* If a message arrives that corresponds to a message key already deleted:
+* If a message arrives that corresponds to a message key already deleted or that cannot be derived:
   * Reject the message.

 ### Deletion of stored message keys